abustaoglu/BPSK-AWGN/README.md

 In this section, the bit / error ratio is calculated for 10 ^ 4 or more bits.
 After each decision circuit, the output bit is compared with the input bit and compared to the last total number of bits.

-In this section, the variation of error probability is observed depending on the SNR (Eb / No) ratio.
+The variation of error probability is observed depending on the SNR (Eb / No) ratio.
 Theoretically, the error rate calculation can be found with the Q function.